-To install the switch in a 19-inch standard rack, please follows the instructions described below.
+To install the Managed Switch in a 19-inch standard rack, please follows the instructions described below.

-Step1: Place the switch on a hard flat surface, with the front panel positioned towards the front side.
+Step1: Place the Switch on a hard flat surface, with the front panel positioned towards the front side.

-Step2: Attach the rack-mount bracket to each side of the switch with supplied screws attached to the package.
+Step2: Attach the rack-mount bracket to each side of the Managed Switch with supplied screws attached to the package.

-Figure 2-5 shows how to attach brackets to one side of the switch.
+Figure 2-5 shows how to attach brackets to one side of the Managed Switch.

-Figure 2-5 Attach brackets to the switch.
+Figure 2-5 Attach brackets to the Managed Switch.